AKSW/bike/README.md

 # Pre-registration

 We encourage participants to perform a pre-registration to keep informed about any changes in the program.
-Pre-registrations can be performed through the online form: TBA
+Pre-registrations can be performed through the online form: [https://forms.gle/823P45CZAichxZJR8](https://forms.gle/823P45CZAichxZJR8)

 # [Challenge](https://aksw.github.io/bike/#challenge)